P15223971/fluentd-template/README.md

    timeFormat:      "{RUBY STRFTIME TIME FORMAT}"                                    # e.g. %H:%M:%S for a log starting '11:59:59'
    parseType:       "{FLUENTD PARSE TYPE}"                                           # either 'regexp', 'multiline' or 'multi_format'
    formatFirstLine: "{REGEX TO TRACK START OF NEW ENTRY (USUALLY THE TIME/DATE)}"    # MULTILINE parseType ONLY - regex that will determine the start of a log entry
+   regex:           "{GLOBAL REGEX}"                                                 # Gloabl regex that will be used in every field unless explicitly overwritten
+   delimiter:       "{GLOBAL DELIMITER}"                                             # Global delimiter that will be used to separate every field unless explicitly overwritten
                                                                                      #
  recordTransformer:                                                                  # OPTIONAL - allows for transformation of the log before sending it to GCP
    removeKeys:                                                                       # OPTIONAL - removes specified fields from the log